-Table 30: Additional tasks for rules
+Table 26: Additional tasks for rules

 Task Description Recalculate rule All employees are checked to see if they comply to the current rule.

-Task Description Recalculate for current user All employees are checked to see if they comply to all rules.
+Recalculate for current All employees are checked to see if they comply to all rules.

+Task Description

+user

 Recalculate all All employees are checked to see if they comply to all rules.